 In 2011 Tim completed his largest painting, the 7 ½ by 12 foot acrylic on canvas, “Tribute to the American Flat Lands.”
 This painting was commissioned by The Henry Autograph Collection in Dearborn, Michigan.

-Tim currently resides in Birmingham, Michigan with his wife and two sons, where he also maintains his studio.
+Tim resides in the Detroit area with his wife and two sons, where he also maintains his studio.